mpigsley/nebraska-mushrooms/src/cms/content/species/morchella-americana.md

 #### Similar Species in Nebraska

-- The Half Free Morel (*Morchella punctipes*) fruits at similiar times or soon after the White Morel, but its cap is attached at the top only extends halfway down the stem like a skirt if the mushroom is sliced lengthwise.
+- The Half Free Morel (*Morchella punctipes*) fruits at similar times or soon after the White Morel, but its cap is attached at the top and only extends halfway down the stem like a skirt if the mushroom is sliced lengthwise.
 - The giant morel is a later-fruiting and less common species that grows up to 8 inches tall and is a duller yellow color.
 - There are undoubtedly more species of Morels in the state that are less common.

 #### Interesting facts

 - The Yellow Morel (*Morchella esculena*) is a purely European species.
-The common name for the most common North American morels are called White Morels.
-- Many Nebraskan's distinguish smaller, gray-colored morels as a separate species with the common name "Gray Morel".
-However, these individuals are actually less mature White Morels (Kuo 2012).
+- Many Nebraskans distinguish smaller, gray-colored morels as a separate species with the common name "Gray Morel".
+However, these individuals are White Morels that are less mature (Kuo 2012).
 - This common morel is among our most delicious edible mushrooms and is pursued by many Nebraskans.
 It can be cooked in numerous ways.
 People have gotten sick from eating this species undercooked.
 - Native Americans used this species as a medical mushroom to treat whooping cough.
 Today, a compound from the mushroom is used to treat foot odor.
 - A morel species in northeastern North America (M. cryptica) can't be distinguished from the White Morel without DNA testing.